VOL. I · ISSUE 21WEDNESDAY, JUNE 3, 2026

 1. Transactional and marketing email from a single API

-Growth engineers don't want separate SendGrid and Customer.io accounts; one API handling both reduces credential sprawl and billing complexity.
+Growth engineers do not want separate SendGrid and Customer.io accounts; one API handling both reduces credential sprawl and billing complexity.

 2. Deliverability rate above 98% with published benchmarks